Is it true that us soldiers can’t make video calls while in camp?

 - Never send money or agree to pick up unmarked packages from strangers.

-If you have any doubts regarding the man you are writing with, give us the details and we will check him out.
+If you have any doubts regarding the deployed service member you are writing with, give us the details and we will check him out.
 We will do this discreet and at an affordable price.